ldijkman/Arduino_Plant_Watering_System/README.md

 on mega2560 possible to write a lot of variables to SD-Card LOGfile CSV each second

+a comma seperated txt file

+with a header on line 1 wich describes the fields

 wich van be viewed in spreadsheat editor

 Or

 i like Analog Flavor BeSpice Wave http://www.analogflavor.com/en/bespice/bespice-wave/

-BeSpice Wave == Perfect *.CSV to Graphic View
+BeSpice Wave == Perfect *.CSV to Graphic View (on my Raspberry pi400)